gamemanual0/gm0/source/docs/being-a-team/outreach-basics.rst

 .. tip::
     From a judging perspective, it is also easier to talk about topics you care deeply about and are invested in.

 Many teams often hope to create large-scale programs that impact tens of thousands.
 However, many smaller outreach programs can often be more impactful than one big, unwieldy program that may never get off the ground.
 Consider what your local area needs - maybe your library needs volunteers to teach STEM, or your local FLL team requires mentorship.
 Maybe there are no other FLL or FTC teams in your area.
-Regardless, your goal should be to advocate for STEM and FIRST in your area.
+Regardless, your goal should be to advocate for STEM and *FIRST*\ |reg| in your area.

 .. important:: Create a plan!
 Any set of outreaches should be outlined in a business plan, documenting how they serve as a way to expand your program's reach.
 This plan should also contain your team's vision, budget goals, and growth objectives.